martinchristen/pyRT/CONTRIBUTING.md

   into the project.
 * **Small Changes** can be crafted and submitted to the [GitHub Repository][github] as a Pull Request.

+## Coding Guideline

+**Keep pure Python for now!**

+_I know there can be many speed improvements done by just using numpy or whatever cool external module you think of.
+As soon as the Pure-Python code is stable we can do that, but for now I really want no external dependencies._

+For examples Pillow is acceptable.

 ## Rendering Examples